In many years of travelling alone as a woman, I have been exploring different budget accommodation types to suit my needs as a woman travelling alone.

 How to use Airbnb for your first stay

 In the beginning, it took me lots of patience and time to figure out how to find suitable places to stay with Airbnb.
-Now, after many years, I can quickly identify the right Airbnb hosts that match my needs and my safety requirements too.
+After many years, I can quickly identify the right Airbnb hosts that match my needs and my safety requirements.

 These tips will help you go through the entire procedure, from creating an Airbnb profile to searching on the platform to contacting potential Airbnb hosts and making a successful booking.